Follow TV Tropes

 • Sunset Over Imdahl takes place over the course of four seasons.
 Spring and summer are relatively cheerful, fall is when The Plague hits, and winter is when nobody's left to clear the snow out of the streets.

-• In Tales of Symphonia, Zelos gives a detailed account of his childhood, culminating in him witnessing his mother's murder in the snow.
-You get a really clear mental picture from it.
+• Tales of Symphonia: Zelos gives a detailed account of his childhood, culminating in him witnessing his mother's murder in the snow.

-• In This War of Mine, if the player does not build a heater when winter arrives, the survivors will die from the cold.
+• This War of Mine: If the player does not build a heater when winter arrives, the survivors will die from the cold.

-• Yuyuko of the Touhou Project is the Ghost Princess of the Netherworld and has the ability to induce death.
+• Touhou Project: Yuyuko is the Ghost Princess of the Netherworld and has the ability to induce death.
 Naturally, one of the things associated with her is snow, with her game taking place during a long winter.
 Even the weather effect assigned to her in Scarlet Weather Rhapsody is snow.

 • Red is able to invoke this near the end of Transistor, getting admin privileges to a Weather Control Terminal that allows her to make it snow after the Process have pretty much wiped out all of Cloudbank.